 - Castle Rock: Similar to handcut blocks, castle rock walls are made using hand-hewn bricks.
 These are normally smaller and more manageable than handcut blocks, to enable easier transport of the bricks (which was important because castles were often built in impractical, but strategically placed locations.)

 - Ledgestone: Similar to Dry Stack, ledgestone walls are made using bricks broken into roughly symmetrical bricks, usually hacked off cliff faces or overhanging ledges.
 These bricks were often stacked on top of each other without cement or mortar.
 Ledgestone is a style of construction used extensively by Native Americans; who would choose beautifully colored local stone and rock to build walls and buildings, often in locations close to the ledges or cliffs where the stones were sourced.

 - Coral stone: Coral are tiny, spineless polyps that live in the ocean.
 They construct towering reefs of skeletal material, that is often used as building material by sea-front communities in East Africa and the Caribbean.
 Coral stone walls are made using bricks hewn from this material; and are instantly associated with warm beaches, sunlight and abundance.
-In addition to being cheaper and more practical than using real coral stone, choosing to “go faux” with our faux stone coral panels is a smart environmental choice; as coral reefs are ecologically important, and often endangered by pollution and man’s interference.
+In addition to being cheaper and more practical than using real coral stone, choosing to “go faux” is a smart environmental choice; as coral reefs are ecologically important, and often endangered by pollution and man’s interference.